rcb2957/Code-Quality-ATM/README.md

 5. Paste the clone link from before in the URI field in the window that pops up
 6. Enter your github username and password in the Authentication section and click finish

+### Checking Unit Test Coverage
+In the top bar, to the right of the run button, you will find the test coverage button.
+Clicking this button will give you your code coverage percent and also highlight which lines of code your tests cover and which lines of code they dont.
+Use this tool to help you develop more unit tests.

 ### Committing to Git
 1. Use CTRL + 3 or CMD + 3 and type git staging in the search box
 2. Open git staging and stage all changes with the double + button